-Backscatter coefficient ( $\sigma^{\circ}$ ) from Sentinel-3A S3A\SR\2\WAT product seems to be reasonable and compares well with that from other altimeters.
-The backscatter global histogram (or the probability density function, PDF) of Sentinel-3A SRAL for the whole of Cycle 016 is shown in Figure 1.
-The shape of the PDF for this cycle is similar to that of all cycles since Cycle 012.
+Backscatter coefficient (σ° or Sigma-0) from Sentinel-3A S3A_SR_2_WAT product seems to be reasonable and compares well with that from other altimeters.
+The backscatter global histogram (or the probability density function, PDF) of Sentinel-3A SRAL for the whole of Cycle 024 (except the last two days) is shown in Figure 1.
+The shape of the PDF for this cycle is similar to that of all previous cycles since Cycle 012.
 Sentinel-3 PDF compares quite well with those of other altimeters (after adjusting Jason-2/3 by about 2.5 dB; not shown).

 The time series of the global (ice-free ocean only) mean and standard deviation (SD) of backscatter coefficients from SRAL of Sentinel-3A are shown in Figure 2.
 The temporal change in the mean and the SD of backscatter is not much different than the other altimeters (not shown).
 The plot shows the average of a moving window of 7 days moved by one day at a time to produce smooth plots.
 Both the mean and the SD of the backscatter are stable over the last few cycles.
-The jump in the mean value at the end of November 2016 (Sigma-0 was adjusted during processing) by more than 0.5 dB cannot be missed.

-Figure 1: Sentinel-3A SRAL ocean Ku-band backscatter histogram (PDF) over the whole globe and for the period of Cycle 016.
+Figure 1: Sentinel-3A SRAL ocean Ku-band backscatter histogram (PDF) over the whole globe and for the period of Cycle 024.
 For comparison, the same plot from the previous cycle is shown as dashed black line.